-While there are known constructions of strong-LTCs with nearly-linear length, the existence of a constant-query LDC with polynomial length is a major open problem.
-In an attempt to bypass this barrier, Ben-Sasson et al. (SICOMP 2006) introduced a natural relaxation of local decodability, called relaxed-LDCs.
+Constructions of strong-LTCs with nearly-linear length are known, but the existence of a constant-query LDC with polynomial length is a major open problem.
+In an attempt to by-pass this barrier, Ben-Sasson et al. (SICOMP 2006) introduced a natural relaxation of local decodability, called relaxed-LDCs.
 This notion requires local recovery of nearly all individual information-bits, yet allows for recovery-failure (but not error) on the rest.
-Ben-Sasson et al. constructed a constant-query relaxed-LDC with nearly-linear length (i.e., length $k^{1+\alpha}$ for an arbitrarily small constant $\alpha > 0$, where k is the dimension of the code).
+Ben-Sasson et al. constructed a constant-query relaxed-LDC with nearly-linear length (i.e., length $k^{1+\alpha}$ for an arbitrarily small constant $\alpha > 0$ , where k is the dimension of the code).

 This work focuses on obtaining strong testability and relaxed decodability simultaneously.
 We construct a family of binary linear codes of nearly-linear length that are both strong-LTCs (with one-sided error) and constant-query relaxed-LDCs.
-This improves upon the previously known constructions, which obtain either weak LTCs or require polynomial length.
+This improves upon the previously known constructions, which either obtain weak LTCs or require polynomial length.